 How Did Denise Hallowell Die?

-Denise Hallowell was a mother to two adoptive children and worked as a teacher in Marion County.
-According to reports, she was previously accused of child abuse by her younger adoptive child and even arrested for the same.
-However, authorities could not find any evidence to back the charge, and Denise was finally let go.
-Denise’s older adoptive child, Carlos Hallowell, was the only other person present in their Inverness, Florida, home when 911 officers received a call about her brutal murder.
+Denise Hallowell was a mother to two adoptive children and worked as a vet technician turned teacher in Marion County, Florida.
+According to reports, she was previously accused of child abuse by her younger adoptive child Angel in 2015 and even arrested for the same.
+However, authorities could not find any evidence to back the charge, and she was let go after months.
+Though this son was deemed troubled and soon asked to be signed over to another family by Denise.
+Her older adoptive child, Carlos Hallowell, was hence the only other person present in their Inverness, Florida, home when 911 officers received a call about her brutal murder roughly four years later in 2019.

-Once first responders arrived on the scene, they found Denise Hallowell lying on her bed, unmistakeably dead.
-Her body was mutilated brutally, and the murder weapon, an ax, was still embedded in her head.
+Once first responders arrived on the scene on this fateful July 13, 2019, evening they found Denise Hallowell lying on her bed, barely breathing.
+They did their best to save their life, but she sadly passed away mere minutes later owing to her severe injuries.
+After all, despite the fact she faced no injury on any other part of her body, the murder weapon, an ax, was still embedded in her head.
 Although it was pretty evident, an autopsy later determined the ax wounds to have caused the death, and it was ruled a homicide.

 With Carlos present in the house at the time of the murder, cops naturally decided to question him.
 However, the then-17-year-old claimed that he was not involved in the killing and insisted that he slept throughout the murder.
 He further mentioned that the family’s dogs woke him up from his nap, after which he discovered his mother’s body.
 Still, the absence of any signs of forced entry seemed quite suspicious to officers.